jwilm/deployer/README.md

 screen shot).

 ## Planned Features
-- Configure single git repository and deploy script
+1. Configure single git repository and deploy script
-- Real time display of any output of the deploy script
+2. Real time display of any output of the deploy script
+3. Support multiple projects
-- Deploy statistics (frequency, time, duration, etc)
+4. Deploy statistics (frequency, time, duration, etc)

 ## Getting started
 You must build the project locally for the time being.
 Once we have some